ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial0.md

 4\.
 Open NiFi at `http://sandbox.hortonworks.com:9090/nifi/`.
 Wait 1 to 2 minutes for NiFi to load.

 > Note: If you have not configured the `sandbox.hortonworks.com` alias in `/etc/hosts`, try the `http://localhost:9090/nifi` URL as well.

+Now that you started NiFi, review the [conclusion](#conclusion-lab0) and then we can move onto the tutorial 1.

 ### Step 3B: Forward Port with Azure GUI <a id="forward-port-azure"></a>